mushroomsoft-it/mushroomsoft-it/README.md

      - Expert In
      - Hobby
      - Photo

+    Before this, please, create a Custom Types with the same name using the rules of the Custom Fields section and enable the API REST features.

    - **Enable CORS**

 3. Obtain the WordPress access token to interact with the APIs for media and data.
 You can check the routes using the Enable CORS plugin.